Forensic Imaging Techniques

 Travel & Accommodation

 Students are responsible for securing their own lodging and all ground transportation to / from the airport and between the hotel and class each day.

-The course will end by 3:30 P.M. on that Friday.
-Students should avoid scheduling a flight out Friday evening before 6:00 P.M.
+Class begins each day at 8:00 A.M.
+The course will end by 3:30 P.M. on that Thursday.
+Students should avoid scheduling a flight out Thursday evening before 6:00 P.M.

 All meals are the responsibility of the student.